Multilevel-Langevin pathwise average for Gibbs approximation: Setting and main results

 In other words, the method calibrated to obtain a precision $\varepsilon=0.1$ produces a precision $0.026$ in this particular example.
 In Table \ref{table2}, we now provide several tests of the robustness of the algorithm by computing the empirical RMSE (with $N=50$ simulations) for different values of $d$ and $\varepsilon$ and two different starting points: $x_0=0$ (which is the theoretical best choice) and $x_0=(1,\ldots,1)$ satisfying $|\nabla U(x_0)|^2=|x_0|^2=d$ (so that the condition of Remark \ref{rem:bettercomplexf} is satisfied).

 Once again, we can remark that (at least on this example), the numerical results outperform the required precisions.
 Furthermore, the performances are very robust to $d$ and $\varepsilon$ (which is coherent with Corollary \ref{cor:gibbs2}).
-It even seems that the RMSE is slightly better in high dimension but this is probably specific to the problem.\\
+Furthemore, it is worth noting that the performances with $x_0=0_{\ER^d}$ or $x_0=(1,1,\ldots,1)$ are almost equal.